 Rule 203.
 Nominating Committee of the Board

-The Nominating Committee of the Board shall consist of three Directors appointed from time to time by the Board, two of which shall be Public Directors (i.e., at least 51% Public Directors).
-The Nominating Committee shall be chaired by a Public Director.
+The Nominating Committee of the Board shall consist of two Directors appointed from time to time by the Board.

 The Nominating Committee shall have the authority to:

-Identify individuals qualified to serve on the Board, consistent with the criteria that the Board require and any composition requirement that the Commission promulgates; and
+Identify individuals qualified to serve on the Board, consistent with the criteria established by the Board and any composition requirement promulgated by the Commission; and

 Administer a process for the nomination of individuals to the Board.